 Manual Tile Cutter

-The manual tile cutter is the most basic tool you can use for cutting tiles, but basic doesn’t mean you can just put a tile on it and be done.
+The manual tile cutter is the most basic tool you can use to cut tiles, but basic doesn’t mean you can just put a tile on it and be done.
 There is a technique, which we’ll cover in a minute.

 In short, the manual tile cutter scores the tile, then you apply pressure with the breaker or separator to finish the cut.